 3. Build a box with plywood.
 This simple box will serve as a dam to contain your epoxy resin.
 You can determine dimensions by arranging your slabs as you plan to position them inside the dam, with their straight edges on the outside and their live edges on the inside for the desirable river table effect.
 Make the river space as wide or narrow as you like.

-4. Lay the tarp or plastic sheeting down over your work area to provide protection from spills.
+4. Lay the tarp or plastic sheeting over your work area to protect it from spills.
 Set the dam on the sawhorses or table.
 Check to ensure that it is level.
 Don’t skip this step!
-If your work area is not level, your table will have a slanted top.
+Your table will have a slanted top if your work area is not level.

-5. Place your boards inside the dam to ensure that you like the fit.
-It should be snug, but not so tight that you can’t move the planks.
-Remove the planks from the dam.
+5. Place your boards inside the dam to ensure you like the fit.
+It should be snug but not so tight that you can’t move the planks.
+Then, remove the planks from the dam.

-6. Seal the dam’s joints with silicone and then line the interior of the dam with plastic shipping tape.
+6. Seal the dam’s joints with silicone and then line the interior with plastic shipping tape.

 7. Place the planks back in the dam.
-It’s your last chance to make any adjustments to the way the planks line up with one another, so ensure that you’re happy with the way the layout looks.
+This is your last chance to adjust the planks’ alignment, so ensure that you’re happy with the layout.

-8. You’re going to start mixing epoxy, but don’t prep your whole supply at once.
+8. You will start mixing epoxy but don’t prep your whole supply at once.
 Start with a small amount, following the manufacturer’s instructions.
 Do not add the pigment yet.

 9. Brush a thin coating of clear epoxy onto the planks.

 10. Add pigment to the epoxy remaining in the container.
 Mix more if you need to.
-You’re going to pour a ¼ inch layer into the river so try to gauge how much you’ll need.
+You’ll pour a ¼ inch layer into the river, so try to gauge how much you’ll need.

 11. After mixing pigment into the epoxy, pour the first layer of the river into the center area between the planks.
 Work slowly to avoid excess air bubble formation.

-12. After the first river layer has been poured, use your heat gun to pop bubbles as they come to the surface.
+12. After pouring the first river layer, use your heat gun to pop bubbles as they come to the surface.
 Be very careful with this process.
-Do not get too close to the epoxy, and don’t hold your heat gun next to any area for too long.
+Do not get too close to the epoxy; don’t hold your heat gun next to any area for too long.

-You can watch an expert pop bubbles in resin to get an idea of how it works.
+You can watch an expert pop bubbles in resin to understand how it works.

 13. Let the epoxy dry before you begin with the next layer.
-You can wait overnight, or you can start the next layer when the epoxy develops a dry film on top.
+You can wait overnight or start the next layer when the epoxy develops a dry film on top.

 14. Mix another batch of epoxy with pigment, adding another ¼ inch layer to the river.

-15. Follow steps 12, 13, and 14 repeatedly until your river rises just above the live edges on the plank.
-You don’t want it to overflow, but you do want to have some extra material to sand off so that the finished project is perfectly even, without a hollow area in the middle section.
-Be patient and don’t hurry.
-Pouring too deep could cause the epoxy to bake, and this will ruin your project.
+15. Repeat steps 12, 13, and 14 until your river rises just above the live edges on the plank.
+You don’t want it to overflow, but you want some extra material to sand off so that the finished project is perfect, even without a hollow area in the middle section.
+Be patient, and don’t hurry.
+Pouring too deep could cause the epoxy to bake, ruining your project.

 16. After the last river layer is complete, let the project cure for 72 hours or as long as the resin epoxy manufacturer recommends.
 Proper curing time is essential for strength.

 17. Pop the river table out of its mold.
-You can simply unscrew the sides of the mold and remove them if this seems difficult.
-The tape should be easy to remove and the plywood underneath can continue to support your project while you finish completing the top.
+If this seems difficult, you can simply unscrew the sides of the mold and remove them.
+The tape should be easy to remove, and the plywood underneath can continue to support your project while you finish completing the top.

 18. Sand the entire top until the river line is level with the rest of the table.

-19. Finish with 3 coats of varnish or a sheer wood oil finish like Odie’s oil.
-The drying time and finish details will vary depending on which products you opt to use.
-Be sure to follow the manufacturer’s instructions to the letter, and ensure that you choose products that are compatible with the epoxy resin you used for the river table.
+19. Finish with three coats of varnish or a sheer wood oil finish like Odie’s oil.
+The drying time and finish details will vary depending on your products.
+Be sure to follow the manufacturer’s instructions in the letter and choose products compatible with the epoxy resin you used for the river table.

 20. When the table top is complete and dry, it’s ready to attach to the base.